-PROPOSED FORM OF BOND COUNSEL OPINION

-PROPOSED FORM OF BOND COUNSEL OPINION
+APPENDIX D FORM OF OPINION OF BOND COUNSEL

-Set forth below is the proposed form of the opinion of Hunton Andrews Kurth LLP, Bond Counsel.
-It is preliminary and subject to change prior to delivery of the 2024 Bonds.
+Set forth below is the proposed form of opinion of Hunton Andrews Kurth LLP, Richmond, Virginia, Bond Counsel.
+It is preliminary and subject to change prior to delivery of the Bonds.

 [Closing Date]